Previous ➥ Lesson 20 ➥ Next

 Verbs with dative and accusative

-ich bringe dem Mann einen Kuli.
-(I bring the man a pen.)
+"Ich bringe dem Mann einen Kuli."
+(I give the man a pen.)

-bringen (to bring) is a verb that is followed by both accusative and dative.
+In this case, "bringen" (to bring) is a verb that takes both accusative and dative objects.

 geben (to give)